cometbft/cometbft/spec/light-client/attacks/isolate-attackers_002_reviewed.md

 - to proof that there has been attack [[TMBC-LC-EVIDENCE-DATA.1]][TMBC-LC-EVIDENCE-DATA-link] and
 - as basis to find the actual nodes that deviated from the Tendermint protocol.

-This specification considers how a full node in a Tendermint blockchain can isolate a set of attackers that launched the attack.
+This specification considers how a full node in a CometBFT blockchain can isolate a set of attackers that launched the attack.
 The set should satisfy

 - the set does not contain a correct validator
 - the set contains validators that represent more than 1/3 of the voting power of a block that is still within the unbonding period